facebook/FBRetainCycleDetector/README.md

 Objective-C let's us set associated objects for every object using [objc_setAssociatedObject](https://developer.apple.com/library/mac/documentation/Cocoa/Reference/ObjCRuntimeRef/#//apple_ref/c/func/objc_setAssociatedObject).

-These associated objects can lead to retain cycles if we use retaining policies, like `OBJC_ASSOCIATION_RETAIN_NONATOMIC`.
+These associated objects can lead to retaining cycles if we use retaining policies, like `OBJC_ASSOCIATION_RETAIN_NONATOMIC`.
 FBRetainCycleDetector can catch these kinds of cycles, but to do so we need to set it up.
 Early in the application's lifetime, preferably in `main.m` we can add this:

 ```objc
 #import <FBRetainCycleDetector/FBAssociationManager.h>